Anders' Army: Establishment in the Soviet Union

 The recruitment process met obstacles.
 Significant numbers of Polish officers were missing as a result of the Katyn massacre (1940), unknown at that time to the Poles.
 The Soviets did not want citizens of the Second Polish Republic who were not ethnic Poles (such as Jews, Belarusians, Lithuanians and Ukrainians) to be eligible for recruitment.
 The newly established military units did not receive proper logistical support or supplies.
 Some administrators of Soviet camps holding the Poles interfered with the already authorized release of their Polish inmates.

 The Soviets, coping with the deteriorating war situation, were unable to provide adequate food rations for the growing Polish army, which was sharing its limited provisions with the also growing group of Polish civilian deportees.
-After the Anglo-Soviet invasion of Iran (August–September 1941), Stalin agreed on 18 March 1942 to evacuate part of the Polish formation as a military force to Iran, and the soldiers transferred across the Caspian Sea to the port of Pahlavi in Iran.
+After the Anglo-Soviet invasion of Iran (August–September 1941), Stalin agreed on 18 March 1942 to evacuate part of the Polish formation as a military force to Iran, and the soldiers transferred across the Caspian Sea from Krasnovodsk to the port of Pahlavi in Iran.
 Eventually all the soldiers and civilians gathered were allowed to leave the Soviet Union and to enter British-controlled territories.

 Under British command

 More military personnel and civilians were transferred later that summer, up to the end of August, by ship and by an overland route from Ashgabat, Turkmenistan to the railhead in Mashhad, Iran.
 Thousands of former Polish prisoners walked from the southern border of the Soviet Union to Iran.
 Many died in the process due to cold weather, hunger, and exhaustion.
 About 79,000 soldiers and 37,000 civilians – Polish citizens – left the Soviet Union.

 Anders' Army was transferred to the operational control of the British government, as part of the British Middle East Command.
-The unit travelling through Iran, Iraq and Palestine, where many of its soldiers joined the Polish Second Corps, a part of the Polish Armed Forces in the West.
+The unit travelled through Iran, Iraq and Palestine, where many of its soldiers joined the Polish Second Corps, a part of the Polish Armed Forces in the West.
 With the corps, troops from Anders' Army fought in the Italian Campaign, including the Battle of Monte Cassino.
 Their contribution is commemorated in Poland in names of streets and other places.